braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ### Step 1: Select Editing Experience
 Navigate to the email wizard and select your editing experience.
 Two editing options will be shown:
-- Select the 'Drag & Drop Editor' to select templates created using the Drag & Drop Editor.
+- Select the __Drag & Drop Editor__ to select templates created using the Drag & Drop Editor.
 - Select the HTML Code Editor to use the existing editors and see your existing email templates.<br><br>![dnd_editor_workflow][6]{: style="max-width:80%;"}

 ### Step 2: Build out Email Structure